 The activities introduce the family to Cub Scouting, and provide an exciting way for the little guys to explore the world around them.
 The program will fuel their imagination, creativity and fun as they experience the growth Scouting can provide.
 Lions join with a parent or caring adult partner.
 Lions form dens of six to eight Lion pairs and have one den meeting and one outing per month.
 They wear a special t-shirt and have their own adventures.
-They are a part of the pack, but they do not participate in every pack meeting.
 At the end of the Lion year, they graduate to Tiger and advance through Cub Scouting.
 Important updates: Read the Scouting Magazine blog for recent updates including: Lions can be included in all pack meetings and pinewood derbies.
-Lions can choose blue uniform.
 Families can opt into fundraising activities.
 Boys' Life will include a Lion-specific page.

-An experienced and engaged Lion guide is recruited by the pack leadership to take the lead on facilitating den meetings with assistance and support from the parents.
+An experienced and engaged Lion den leader is recruited by the pack leadership to take the lead on facilitating den meetings with assistance and support from the parents.

 A cornerstone of BSA programs is training, and a variety of convenient training is available for every parent volunteer and leader.
 Some of these training courses are conducted by different districts, and some by the council; others are available online.
 As a new leader, you can learn all about Scouting and the wonderful adventure your son is about to experience.

 Every den leader should take both Fast Start and Youth Protection Training online before the first den meeting.
-Leaders should then take Den Leader Position-Specific Training for their position as soon as possible.
+Leaders should then take Den Leader Position-Specific Training for their position and Hazardous Weather Training as soon as possible.

 - Fast Start Orientation Training is intended to be taken by leaders immediately following the acceptance of their new role, and is offered online.

 - Youth Protection Training (YPT) is the required child-abuse prevention and detection course.
 All registered leaders are required to take YPT every two years; every parent is highly encouraged to take YPT.
-YPT can be taken online and takes about 20 minutes to complete, or it can be taken in a classroom facilitated setting.
-The Texas Department of State Health Services requires all adults attending day camp or resident camp to also complete Classroom Facilitated YPT.
+YPT is taken online.

 - Den Leader Position-Specific Training provides the specialized knowledge a new leader needs to assume a leadership role.
 Den leaders are provided with the information and tools needed to conduct successful den meetings.
 Take this training online or find a classroom version of the course near you.